EJGoose/Library-Managment-System/README.md

 # Inventory Management System
 -----------
 ## Project Description
-This Library management System explores object oriented programming in PHP.
-Both the books and the libary are instances of PHP classes, and the library contains a variety of methods for managing a list of book objects.
-This project explore various aspects of creating and using function in PHP.
-The library management system allows users to view the saved book items, search for, check out, check in, as well as add and remove books from the library.
+This Library Management System explores object-oriented programming in PHP.
+Both the books and the library are instances of PHP classes, and the library contains a variety of methods for managing a list of book objects.
+This project explores various aspects of creating and using functions in PHP.
+The library management system allows users to view the saved book items, search for, check out, check-in, as well as add and remove books from the library.

 ### This Project Explores
 - PHP functions
-    - inlcuding function definitions
+    - including function definitions
     - parameters
     - return types
     - function calls